Egypt discovers archaeological industrial zone in Luxor's 'Valley of the Monkeys'

-LUXOR, Egypt, Oct 10 (Reuters) - Egypt on Thursday unveiled two archaeological discoveries in Luxor including an industrial zone at the southern city's West Valley, also known as the Valley of the Monkeys.
+LUXOR, Egypt (Reuters) - Egypt on Thursday unveiled two archaeological discoveries in Luxor including an industrial zone at the southern city's West Valley, also known as the Valley of the Monkeys.

 Egyptian archaeologists have discovered 30 workshops in the industrial area, the Ministry of Antiquities said in a statement.
 The area is "composed of houses for storage and the cleaning of the funerary furniture with many potteries dated to Dynasty 18," the excavation team's leader, Zahi Hawass, said in the statement.